Zheyang-Zheng/Micro-Doppler-of-sleep-apnea/README.md

 Reshape IQ Data:

         The raw IQ samples are split into two channels (I/Q), reshaped into a matrix representing [samples per chirp × number of chirps].
+Remember, this depend on your saving data sturcture.

         If dual-channel data is included, each channel is processed separately.